 You could say that love and family are the reasons for Van Cleef & Arpels.
-In the late 1800s, Estelle Arpel, daughter of a precious stones dealer, fell in love with and married Alfred Van Cleef, son of a stone-cutter.
-The groom and his father-in-law opened a small jewelry business and Estelle’s brothers Charles, Julien and Louis came on board.
+In the late 1800s, Estelle Arpels, daughter of a precious stones dealer, fell in love with and married Alfred Van Cleef, son of a stone-cutter.
+The groom and his father-in-law opened a small jewelry business in 1896 and Estelle’s brothers Charles, Julien and Louis came on board.

 In the 1920s, Van Cleef & Arpels embraced the fervor for Far East designs with cherry blossom, pagoda and dragon motifs.
 They interpreted the Egyptian revival with Art Deco renditions of hieroglyphics and sphinxes, and created Indian-inspired pieces based on the house’s commissions for Sita Devi, the Maharani of Baroda.
 In keeping with the fashions of the time, Van Cleef & Arpels perfected the sautoir as well as the wide diamond bracelets that sparkled on newly-bared arms.